georgeallenunige/NotTranslation/README.md

 # NotTranslation

-Code for investigating ribosome profiling data for WT, Not4 and Not5.
+Code for investigating RNA-Seq and 5'P-Seq data for WT along with Not1, Not4 and Not5 degron depletions